boomcamp/WP-Final-Project/README.md

 Here are some major problems:

-* Line managers were not able to manage leaves of every team members within boom.camp organization that cause to make informed decisions before approving leaves.
+* Approving managers were not able to manage leaves of every team members within boom.camp organization that cause to make informed decisions before approving leaves.

 * Boom.Camp employees updates leave content by sending multiple leave request.